 The Company does not have a fixed life.
 However, under the articles of association, if, in the 90 days preceding the Company's financial year-end (31 March), the Ordinary shares have been trading, on average, at a discount in excess of 10% to the underlying NAV over the same period, notice will be given of an ordinary resolution to be proposed at the following AGM to approve the continuation of the Company.
-In the 90 days to 31 March 2020, the Ordinary shares traded at an average discount of 10.4% to the underlying NAV and therefore exceeded the 10% limit defined in the articles.
+In the 90 days to 31 March 2021, the Ordinary shares traded at an average discount of 8.6% to the underlying NAV.
+Accordingly, no resolution on the continuation of the Company will be put to the Company's shareholders at the Annual General Meeting.